Brighton and Hove Psychotherapy

 Back to ‘BACE’ics

-1/ Bodily Self Care – this would include how we look after our physical body, i.e. exercise, nutrition, rest and sleep, self-grooming, medication, etc.
+1/ Bodily Self Care – this includes how we look after our physical body, i.e. exercise, nutrition, rest and sleep, self-grooming, medication, etc.

-2/ Achievement – this would include work, study, housework, any tasks / activities that gives us a sense of having achieved something.
+2/ Achievement – this includes work, study, housework, any tasks / activities that give us a sense of having achieved something concrete.

 3/ Connecting with others – this can be family, friends, work colleagues – in person, over the telephone or social media.
 It can simply be being in an environment where there are others as long as we feel connected.
 It can also include connecting with animals.
-Our pets can be very therapeutic.
+Our pets can be very therapeutic in helping us to feel calmer.

-Each day categorise how you are spending your time into each of the areas.
+Categorise how you are spending your time each day into the four areas.
 Sometimes one activity may fulfil more than one category, e.g. walking the dog can be exercise so would meet bodily self care, it could also be an achievement if you really didn’t feel like going, it could be connecting with others as you may have met other dog walkers, and you may have enjoyed it.

-Once we have gathered information and highlighted the areas that need to be addressed we can use the same form as a daily planner to set ourselves small goals to address the gaps.
+Once you have gathered the information and highlighted the areas that need to be addressed you can use the same form as a daily planner to set manageable and achievable goals to shift the balance and address the gaps.

 Sometimes the simplest strategies are the most helpful.